AMPAM-Estella/Resume/README.md

 # Ampam Estella Abo

-## Professional Summary Am a Passionate and tech-savvy individual with a strong interest in technology.
+## Professional Summary
+Hey There Am call AMPAM ESTELLA ABO am Passionate and tech-savvy individual with a strong interest in technology.
 A dedicated learner with a solid educational foundation and a keen enthusiasm for emerging tech trends.
 Eager to apply knowledge and skills in a dynamic environment to contribute to innovative solutions.

 ## Education
 **Government Bilingual High School (GBHS), Tiko**